cockroachdb/docs/src/current/v23.1/migrate-from-mysql.md

        cockroach sql --url "postgresql://{username}@{hostname}:{port}/world?sslmode=verify-full"
        ~~~

-1. To optimize import performance, Cockroach Labs recommends removing indexes prior to [loading data](#step-2-load-the-mysql-data) and recreating them afterward.
+1. For large imports, Cockroach Labs recommends [removing indexes prior to loading data](import-performance-best-practices.html#import-into-a-schema-with-secondary-indexes) and recreating them afterward.
+This provides increased visibility into the import progress and the ability to retry each step independently.

        Show the indexes on the `world` database: